 GP Appraisal and Revalidation

 This page is for information only and contains links to various documents and areas which we are sure you will find useful.
 If you have a query which is not covered here, please don't contact the School of Primary Care as they don't deal with GP appraisals.
 You should contact the appraisal team whose contact details are given further down this page.
+Please note that the NHSE NE and Cumbria appraisal website now hosts all the relevant information on appraisal and revalidation in the NE and can be found here.

 Revalidation is the means by which all GPs must demonstrate on a 5 yearly basis that they remain up to date and fit to practice.
 Revalidation depends on satisfactory engagement in annual appraisal, including a submission of a portfolio of defined supporting information and a sign off from the designated body with whom the GP has a 'prescribed connection' as defined by the GMC.